 The ICP currently offers three levels of certification.
 Each course differs in length, price and content, and they are designed to meet the needs of a broad range of individuals.

 There are many aspects to teaching mountain biking: planning and prepartation, risk management, proper interaction with students, managing a group of riders, and being fully confident in your own understanding and demonstration of the fundamental elements.
 We will provide you with a strong foundation for moving forward as a well-equiped, knowledgeable instructor.
 The course will make you think about situations you don't want to think about, yet need to be ready for.

 In 2014, the Level 1 course now offers a section on creating teaching plans, plus an introduction to eight different skills.
-Once participants have completed their guiding simulation testing, the ICP Instructor Trainer will take the group through a professional skills clinic.
-It offers participants a chance to receive world-class personal instruction and to see how an instructional clinic is performed from start to finish.
+Once participants have completed their Level 1 evaluation, the ICP Instructor Trainer will take the group through a professional skills clinic.
+It offers participants a chance to receive world-class personal instruction and see how an instructional clinic is performed from start to finish.
 It is part of the introduction to instruction and prepares participants for the next level of certification with the ICP.

 This course reviews the ride guide material before diving deep into skills analysis.
 Topics include stability and biomechanics, teaching strategy, teaching plans and measuring success.
 The skills portion of the course takes you through 20 different skills, and provides instructional information on terminology, site selection, goal setting, proper demonstrations, teaching points, progressions and more.